Research

 Teal carbon differentiates inland wetlands as a significant carbon storing landscape from blue carbon in aquatic/marine environments and green carbon in forests.

-I am part of the Teal Carbon research team at the University of Washington which is collaborating with stakeholders to enhance remote sensing approaches to mapping forested wetlands in order to improve the estimates of soil carbon stocks.
-We are addressing a potential missing pool of soil carbon that may be vulnerable to future climate conditions and land use change and recently published our first results in Nature Communications
+I was part of the Teal Carbon research team at the University of Washington which collaborated with stakeholders to enhance remote sensing approaches to mapping forested wetlands in order to improve the estimates of soil carbon stocks.
+We addressed a potential missing pool of soil carbon that may be vulnerable to future climate conditions and land use change and published our results in Nature Communications.

 Soil Carbon in Southeast Alaska and the North Pacific Temperate Coastal Rainforest